How much does a revolving credit facility cost? A UK SME guide

 Juice Flex pricing is based on your individual business circumstances.
 There is no single published rate because the right rate depends on your trading history, turnover, credit profile, and facility size.

 To understand what Juice Flex would cost for your specific business, the fastest route is to check your eligibility online.
-You'll get a personalised view based on your business's actual circumstances.
+You’ll get a personalised view based on your business’s actual circumstances.
+If you’re still weighing whether the product is right for you, our self-qualification checklist is a good starting point.

-Check your eligibility and see your indicative terms →
+Check your eligibility →

 Marketing